dhrunlauwers/dhrunlauwers.github.io/index.markdown

 Hello world!

 I decided it would be in my interest to build a simple blog.
 There are a couple of reasons for this:
-1. Putting deas into writing helps me think about problems and situations more clearly (and keeps me from forgetting important things)
+1. Putting ideas into writing helps me think about problems and situations more clearly (and keeps me from forgetting important things)
 2. It seems like a fun way to build a portfolio of thoughts and experiments to share with others
 3. I recently started school and have a bit of extra time to spend on side projects